claudebaxter/Dark-Coin-ASA-1088771340/darkpaper.md

 Tokenomics:

-With a total supply of 500,000,000, the Dark Coin token was minted on Algorand blockchain Saturday, February 12, 2022.
+With a total supply of 500,000,000, Dark Coin was minted on Algorand blockchain Saturday, February 12, 2022.

 400,000,000 of the total supply was transferred from the creator wallet to the liquidity pool wallet on Tinyman.org so that users can buy/sell the asset, and can contribute additional liquidity to the pool to support the project.
-User provided liquidity does not need to be locked, so users are able to withdraw / deposit liquidity from the pool as desired.

 Users who locked in 5,000,000 Dark Coin by February 19, 2021 are provided with an initial early backer air drop of 1,000,000 Dark Coin.